 - In a bowl, combine the gluten-free flour blend, almond flour, and salt.

-- In a separate bowl, cream together the softened vegan butter, melted coconut oil, and granulated sugar.
+- In a separate bowl, cream together the softened vegan butter and granulated sugar.
 Add the evaporated oat milk, and vanilla extract, and mix again.

 - Add the flour mixture to the butter mixture and mix until you don't see any dry bits of flour.
 Cover and let it rest on the counter for 30 minutes.